Quebec leads Canada in coronavirus deaths, so why is it starting to reopen?

 Sixty per cent of all Canadian deaths linked to COVID-19 have occurred in Quebec, including more than one-third in Montreal alone.
 The city is steadily racking up more positive tests and COVID-19-related deaths than the rest of Quebec, per capita.
 Montreal's director of public health, Mylene Drouin, said this week that the city is "not seeing a decrease" in its coronavirus curve.

-"Montreal's left a little bit like a child at a birthday party who [is] kept inside watching all the fun happen elsewhere," Dr. Matthew Oughton, director of the infectious disease training program at McGill University Health Centre, told CTV News Channel on Monday.
+"Montreal's left a little bit like a child at a birthday party who [is] kept inside watching all the fun happen elsewhere," Dr. Matthew Oughton, an infectious diseases specialist based at the Jewish General Hospital in Montreal, told CTV News Channel on Monday.

 "It's a difficult situation, because clearly what's going on in Montreal is very different than what's happening in much the rest of the province."

 WHAT'S HAPPENING IN QUEBEC?

 Unlike most other parts of the country, where new COVID-19 caseloads are generally decreasing, Quebec's daily numbers have been holding steady since mid-April, according to Jay Kaufman, an epidemiology professor at McGill.

 "We haven't really gotten much better or much worse, which probably isn't good news," Kaufman told CTV's Your Morning on Thursday.

 But it isn't just numbers that make the novel coronavirus pandemic seem different in Quebec than anywhere else in Canada.
 The province has attracted criticism for moving to reopen schools before businesses.
 Law enforcement officers in Quebec have issued twice as many tickets or charges for alleged COVID-19-related infractions as in the rest of Canada combined.
 Somebody is attempting to burn down Quebec's cell towers, perhaps because of a false belief about a connection between 5G technology and COVID-19.